Take the trail

 Your next stop is the central area of Victoria Park, including the sports fields.

 Walk south for about 400 metres (about five minutes).
-Stop when you’re just past the traffic lights on the corner of Fullarton Road and Grant Avenue.
+Stop at the giant River red gum tree, at the traffic lights on the corner of Fullarton Road and Grant Avenue.

 [Return to start]